|College of Family, Home, and Social Sciences|

 The Women's Research Institute sponsors a minor in Women's Studies.
 This program educates students in the findings, theory, and research methodologies fundamental to the women's studies field, and fosters critical thinking and superior scholarship.
 The research and study of women and their viewpoints in traditional academic disciplines creates a new framework of interpretation and scholarship for our historical and cultural traditions.
 Courses in the minor represent many disciplines and provide a variety of perspectives on topics relating to women's experiences.

-The Family Studies Center is dedicated to identifying characteristics associated with strong families and the processes by which they develop.
+The Center for Studies of the Family is dedicated to identifying characteristics associated with strong families and the processes by which they develop.
 At the heart of the center's mission is a deep and abiding desire to understand families and family members and to assist them to achieve their full potential.
 The center understands the important link that research can and must have to families themselves.
 Research that illuminates the relationship between the family and other important institutions such as governments, schools, and business, as well as social contexts including households, neighborhoods, and cultures, is germane to the center's research program.
 Relevant information is presented through publications, conferences, symposia, seminars, and lectures.

 The Museum of Peoples and Cultures is located in Allen Hall at 700 North 100 East in Provo.
 Museum hours are from 9:00 a.m. to 5:00 p.m.
 Monday through Friday.
 The modest exhibits focus on the prehistory of Utah, the American Southwest, Mesoamerica, Polynesia, and the Near East as well as early Mormon pioneer life.
 Tour arrangements can be made by calling the museum at (801) 378-6112.